latent-to/developer-docs/docs/glossary.md

 The process of registering keys with a subnet and purchasing a UID slot.

 **See also:** [Subnet Miners](./miners/), [Subnet Validators](./validators/), [Working with Subnets](./subnets/working-with-subnets.md)

+### Root Subnet/Subnet Zero

+Subnet Zero a.k.a. the root subnet is a special subnet.
+No miners can register on subnet zero, and no validation work is performed.
+However validators can register, and $\tau$-holders can stake to those validators, as with any other subnet.
+This offers a mechanism for $\tau$-holders to stake $\tau$ into validators in a subnet-agnostic way.
+This works because the weight of a validator in a subnet includes both their share of that subnet's $\alpha$ and their share of staked TAO in Subnet Zero.

 ## S